Athish-Hariharan/IEEE-TECH4GOOD-Project/README.md

 # IEEE-TECH4GOOD-Project
-IEEE Tech4Good Project focuses on building a wildlife detection system in the forests of Wayanad to monitor and alert on detection of wildlife.
+The IEEE Tech4Good Project focuses on building a wildlife detection system in Wayanad's forests.
+The system will monitor and provide alerts based on the wildlife detected.
+It primarily utilizes a custom-trained YOLO model with different processing algorithms for acquiring the IR Camera input to work efficiently in both day and night.